CarloLopez/vg-log/README.md

-# Video Game Backlog Management Web App
+# VG-LOG

-This web application is designed to help gamers manage their game backlogs, reduce decision paralysis, and provide personalized game recommendations.
+This web application is designed to help gamers manage their game backlogs, reduce decision paralysis, and provide personalised game recommendations.
 The app uses collaborative filtering and content-based filtering models to suggest games for users to complete from their backlog and recommend new games to add to their collection.

 ## Features